Blog / Why taxonomy is the most effective growth tactic for large catalogue Shopify stores

 If taxonomy is so powerful, why do so many stores get it wrong?
 In our experience, it usually boils down to two things: poor quality product data and a failure to go deep enough.

-- The territory (the reality): Search engines now infer meaning rather than just matching keywords.
-If your data is brittle, a machine can't "reason" its way to your products.
+When you don't have the granularity in your product data to pave those paths - material, intent, persona, fit - the customer's search and your store live in different places.
+Search engines now infer meaning rather than just matching keywords; if your data is brittle, a machine can't reason its way to your products either.

 5. Build for the gaps before the data catches up